joshgerdes/jekyll-uno/_posts/2022-01-03-azure-active-directory-application-proxy-implementation.md

 ## Overview

-The [Azure Active Directory Application Proxy](https://learn.microsoft.com/en-us/azure/active-directory/app-proxy/what-is-application-proxy?WT.mc_id=AZ-MVP-5004796){:target="_blank"}has been around for a few years, but appears to be a hidden gem, the Application Proxy allows users_(by using Azure Active Directory and an Application Proxy Connector(s))_ to connect to internally hosted web applications, by the connector relaying the traffic.
+The [Microsoft Entra ID Application Proxy](https://learn.microsoft.com/en-us/azure/active-directory/app-proxy/what-is-application-proxy?WT.mc_id=AZ-MVP-5004796){:target="_blank"}has been around for a few years, but appears to be a hidden gem, the Application Proxy allows users_(by using Microsoft Entra ID and an Application Proxy Connector(s))_ to connect to internally hosted web applications, by the connector relaying the traffic.

 ![Azure Application Proxy - Network Diagram](/uploads/aadproxynetworkdiagram.png "Azure Application Proxy - Network Diagram")